1759 - Dutch operations in Bengal

 In October, Mir Jafar came to Calcutta, avowedly to pay his respects to Clive; but in reality to be near at hand, as the Dutch governor had informed him that he was now prepared to strike.

-In October, on the arrival in the mouth of the Hooghly of the 2 first Dutch ships, each carrying 36 guns and loaded with troops, Clive informed the Dutch commodore that he could not allow him to land any force or to march to Chinsura, their settlement on the Hooghly, where there were 150 Dutch soldiers and native levies.
+In October, on the arrival in the mouth of the Hooghly of the 2 first Dutch ships, each carrying 36 guns and loaded with troops, Clive informed the Dutch commodore that he could not allow him to land any force or to march to Chinsurah, their settlement on the Hooghly, where there were 150 Dutch soldiers and native levies.
 However, the Dutch were authorised to refresh themselves ashore.
 During this time, 5 more Dutch vessels arrived in the river.

 The nawab assumed an air of injured dignity, declaring his intention of driving the whole of the Dutch from the country, and for this avowed purpose proceeding with his camp in the direction of the Dutch settlement of Chinsurah; but halting on his road at a place called Kojah Wuzeed's Garden, he summoned the Dutch agents to wait upon him and receive his orders.
 The conference does not appear to have been of a hostile nature, for on the agents going through the form of promising that the ships of war should be sent away as soon as the season permitted, the nawab granted them some coveted privileges previously denied, thus clearly proving that he bore no enmity towards them.
-But the Dutch ships, in place of taking their departure, moved further up the river, and landed some of their troops; whilst at the same time reliable information reached Calcutta that the Dutch agents were enlisting Sepoys at Chinsurah, Cossimbazar (aka Kasimbazar), and Patna with the connivance of the nawab.
+But the Dutch ships, in place of taking their departure, moved further up the river, and landed some of their troops; whilst at the same time reliable information reached Calcutta that the Dutch agents were enlisting Sepoys at Chinsurah, Cossimbazar (present-day Kasim Bazar), and Patna with the connivance of the nawab.

 Indeed, the Dutch commodore ordered his land forces to march to Chinsurah and his vessels to capture any British vessels sailing on the river.
 The Dutch force accompanying this fleet consisted of 700 Europeans and 800 trained Malays without any field-gun.
 To compensate for their lack of artillery, they arranged with their countrymen at Chinsurah (150 men, some artillery and a number of Sepoys) to attempt to make a junction with their main corps at a given point en route.
 It was not anticipated that any serious opposition could be offered by the British; for the Dutch Europeans far out-numbered the British Europeans, and the Malay soldiers, who formed an important part of the Dutch expedition, were believed to be vastly superior in courage and physique to the Bengal Sepoys.

-To meet this danger, major-general Robert Clive, who was commander-in-chief of the British forces in India, could raise in and about Calcutta but 330 men of the Bengal European Regiment and 1,200 Sepoys.
+To meet this danger, Major-General Robert Clive, who was commander-in-chief of the British forces in India, could raise in and about Calcutta but 330 men of the Bengal European Regiment and 1,200 Sepoys.
 He summoned to him every man that could be spared from outlying stations, called out the militia (300 men mostly Eurasians) for the defence of Calcutta, organised two tiny bodies of volunteers (50 men altogether), both horse and foot, and ordered the available British ships to sail up the Hooghly, and strengthened the batteries that commanded the river.
-In addition to these precautions, a fast-sailing vessel was dispatched to inform admiral Cornish, cruising on the Arracan coast, of the state of affairs in Bengal; and urging him to sail up the river Hooghly with all dispatch.
+In addition to these precautions, a fast-sailing vessel was dispatched to inform Admiral Cornish, cruising on the Arracan Coast, of the state of affairs in Bengal; and urging him to sail up the Hooghly River with all dispatch.

 Clive's next move was to prevent a junction between the Dutch troops on board ships and those at Chinsurah, for, until their forces should meet, their main army was without field-guns.
 But here a difficulty presented itself; Great Britain was not at war with the Dutch in Europe, so that, until the invaders should make some hostile demonstration, Clive was not in a position to act offensively.